parthgiht/Speech-Emotion-Recognition/README.md

 ## 🙏 Acknowledgments

-- RAVDESS Dataset for emotion audio samples
+- TESS Dataset for emotion audio samples
 - TensorFlow and Keras teams
 - Librosa for audio processing capabilities
 - The open-source community